-Camera settings, composition and creating an image that tells a story (and many other aspects of photography), I had to learn it too.
-So whether you hadn't held a camera before (except for a smartphone...), already know something about photography techniques or are looking to work on a personal project, I'd be happy to work with you.
-My goal is to help you improve your photography, though, I can't promise your photos will appear in The New York Times... :)
+I've taught undergraduate documentary photography classes at University level, as well as one-on-one tutoring sessions.
+Like my students, I had to learn camera settings, composition and creating an image that tells a story (and many other aspects of photography).
+So whether you hadn't held a 'real' camera before, already know something about photography techniques or are looking to work on a personal project, I'd be glad to work with you.
+My goal is to help you improve your photography.
+Though, I can't promise your photos will appear in The New York Times... :)

 I teach two-week documentary photography and photojournalism courses to undergraduates at Academy of Arts, University of Nova Gorica in Slovenia.